 Stress is a natural emotion.
 Our bodies developed it in order to let us know when we need to be alert for our own safety and in order to trigger our fight or flight response when necessary.
 So, experiencing stress from time to time when faced with troubling, dangerous or intimidating situations is fine.
 But if you are experiencing stress on a daily basis, this isn’t good for your physical health or your mental health.
 You may need to seek help to put this right.
 A doctor will be able to examine you and diagnose any underlying conditions that may be causing stress.
 They can then set you on the right path of treatment.
 It’s also important to know you’re not alone when you’re feeling this way.
 There are plenty of support systems out there.
 This could be your doctor or a therapist.
 It could be your family and friends.
 It could be a support group.
 It could be a helpline.
 Just know you can reach out!

 There’s high demand for stress reducing products and services out there and the market is catering to them.
 So, take a look at different stress reducing products and services that you might want to try out.
 There are ranges of calming teas, including ingredients like chamomile.
 There are pillow sprays scented with lavender to help you wind down and get off to sleep at night.
-You could try hierba.
 You could go for a massage, which will loosen knots and your muscles.
 There’s bound to be something out there that you’ll like and that works for you.

 Exercise reduces your body’s production of the stress hormone cortisol.
 It also encourages the release of feel good chemicals and hormones – serotonin, for example.
 So, try to get your weekly recommended exercise.